whotracksme/whotracks.me/blog/generating_adblocker_filters.md

                 yield domain
 ```

-We need to check if the *app* exist first because we currently only have the
+We need to check if the *app* exists first because we currently only have the
-*top 500* hosted on Github.
+top 500 hosted on Github.
 We will host more in the future.

 ## Generating the lists